Sporiff/resume-markdown/markdown/resume.md

 * Actively involved in the development of the college's JIRA platform

-* Responsible for all process documentation

-**Helpdesk Technician: Exeter College**
+**Helpdesk Technician: Exeter College 2016 - 2017**

-* Responsible for undertaking hardware repairs on a range of Lenovo devices
+* Responsible for undertaking hardware repairs on a range of Lenovo devices and audio visual equipment including interactive whiteboards

 * Responsible for responding to support tickets and answering phone calls, as well as interfacing directly with customers

 * Responsible for process documentation

-* Responsible for responsive repair and setup of AV equipment and SMART boards
+* Responsible for setup of AV and recording equipment

 Technical Experience
 --------------------

 Side Projects
-:   My passion for technology has led me to undertake a few projects
+:   My passion for technology has led me to undertake many projects independently
-    outside of work to give myself
+    in order to keep learning and evolving as new technologies present themselves.

     * I host my own [Mastodon instance](https://bakusocial.com) on DigitalOcean using Docker and Nginx, with Amazon S3 as a media